Promise allows student to afford college, pursue dream

 Natalie Stigdon always wanted to go to college but didn’t think she would be able to do so for many years.

 The 2017 high school graduate says she was unable to save enough money for tuition and didn’t believe other options would allow her to attend college.

-That is, until she received a Gateway Technical College Promise program.
+That is, until she was admitted into the Gateway Technical College Promise program.
 Natalie is now a second-semester Nursing student with dreams of becoming a trauma nurse or midwife.